1mtwtfss1/irons-artifice/README.md

 Modifiers can also affect the item components of the gun item they get installed into (See the bayonet for example).

 Developer's note: Modifiers are designed to be stackable without limits: no limits gun type, stack count, or interaction effects.
-For balance, a single modifiers should affect how the gun feels.
-Modifiers should not be balanced expecting to be stacked -- certainly not up to 5-7.
+For balance, a single modifier should affect how the gun feels.
+That being said, modifiers should not be balanced expecting to be stacked -- certainly not up to 5-7 -- lest it be *required that they stack* in order to be effective.
-When balanced correctly, modifiers tend to have diminishing returns, or too high of an opportunity cost to make stacking 5-7 of a single one viable.
+When well-balanced, modifiers tend to have diminishing returns, or too high of an opportunity cost to make stacking 5-7 of a single one viable.

 ### Mobs
 The attack goal `RangedGunAttackGoal` can be applied to any `Mob`, and will enable if they are holding a gun.
-Modifiers in that gun work.
+Modifiers in their held gun work.
 The goal has basic navigation, shooting, and bayonet-charging funtionality: Mobs try to keep their distance, strafe, and then stand still for a volley of shots.
 They automatically reload, and attack with a bayonet if equipped and their target gets too close.

 All hooks in `GunplayManager`, such as `attemptStartReload`, `compose`, or `tryFire` work for both players and mobs.
 Implement your own goals if you need!